wp-plugins/facebook-feed-grabber/readme.txt

 = 0.5.2 =
 * Fixed bug.
 The page link displayed before the feed had an invalid link due to getting the page name instead of the page id.
-* Changed some varible name to make more sense for those looking at the code.
+* Changed some variable names to make more sense for those looking at the code.
 * Improved the documentation a little.
 * Special thanks to Randy Martinsen for bringing the bug and documentation issues to light.